kujenga/website/content/blog/goml-mlp.md

 This parsing code is based directly on the MNIST spec and is all specified in the files linked to from the snippets just above, with corresponding test cases in those packages as well.
+Feel free to click through and explore the source code there if you are curious.

 ### One-hot encoding

+While we now have the raw data from the MNIST dataset, we still need to do a bit of transformation and data prep to be ready to train.

 {{< img file="35-mnist-one-hot.png" alt="MNIST One-hot encoding" loc=right width=50% >}}

-Neural Networks are generally weaker when you are trying to predict a range of outputs from a single neuron.
+Neural networks are generally weaker when trying to predict a range of outputs from a single neuron, if those outputs are not meaningfully correlated with the inputs from a numerical perspective.

 As an example of why this is the case, let's look at the numbers `7` and `8`.
 Numerically, they are right next to each other, but when visually represented, there is nothing about those two numbers which makes them closer together than any other pair of numbers in the range 0-9.
 Because our network is a mathematical combination of predictions, it would be difficult to have a network that could output a single numeric value quantized 0-9 to represent these digits.

 One-hot encoding solves this problem.
 It uses a vector of binary values to make all the possible categorical outcomes independent of each other, as shown in